dps923/winter2017/notes/week_08/monday.md

 `NSData` is the term most often used in docs and examples to describe the type,
 and is still the only one documented, see https://developer.apple.com/reference/foundation/nsdata
 >
-> The doc for `Data` is empty: https://developer.apple.com/reference/foundation/data
+> On the other hand, the doc for Swift `Data` is empty: https://developer.apple.com/reference/foundation/data

 #### Code example